While you may have given a lot of thought to the content of your resume, it’s likely that you haven’t given much thought to how it looks.

 This Resume Format is Great For:

-Whether you’ve been working for a year or ten years, the Simple resume format is a great choice for anyone with some professional experience.
-The sleek design and fresh font make this format a classic, with a twist.
+Whether you’ve been working for a year or 10 years, the simple resume format is an excellent choice for anyone with professional experience.
+Its sleek design and fresh font make it a classic with a twist.

 Simple Format Pros:

-The Simple resume format puts the spotlight on your accomplishments while adding a splash of personality, which can help you stand out in a sea of plain black-and-white resumes.
+The simple resume format spotlights your accomplishments while adding a splash of personality, which can help you stand out in a sea of plain, black-and-white resumes.
 The chronological format calls attention to your steady work history and allows you to detail the skills you acquired in each role.

 Simple Format Cons:

-For those with very limited work experience or jobseekers who’ve experienced periods of unemployment, the chronological layout of the Simple format can make those more obvious that some other formats.
+For those with minimal work experience or job seekers who’ve experienced periods of unemployment, the chronological layout of the simple format can make those more evident than some other formats.

 Additional Writing Tips for Simple Format: